kimw/shadowsocks-web/README.md

 The default supervisord config file have some secure insurece.
 You can make some modification to take care of this issue ;-) All modifications are one change and one add.

-1. Change the 'chmod' option in '[unix_http_server]' section to 0660 insdeed of default 0700.
+1. Change the 'chmod' option in '[unix_http_server]' section to 0660 instead of default 0700.
 2. Add a new 'chown' option in the same section as in the sample following:

 ```